KeroZhai/beancopy/README.md

 #### Converters

 Use `@Converter` to provide a custom converter (class).
-A custome converter class must implements the `Converter` interface.
+A custome converter class must implement the `Converter` interface.
 For example:

 ``` Java
 public class TimestampToDateConverter implements Converter<Long, Date> {